ai-se/RAISE--Documentation/README.md

   - "-o pmonte.out.%J" denotes a file where standard output from the job will be saved.
   - The "-e" line designates a file where standard error output from the job will be saved.

-### Muyltiple Jobs
+### Multiple Jobs
-To submit multiple jobs, like in my case with 12 more projects like ant.
-Use SHELL scripts to run your job.
-Create a master shell script as follows
+To submit multiple jobs, like in my case with 12 more projects like ant, use SHELL scripts to run your job.
+Create a master shell script as follows and just run that..
 ```shell
 #! /bin/tcsh